sboerwinkle/bittoss/README.md

 You should be able to build the client with `build.sh`.
 It requires GLFW3, and some other stuff.
 The server resides in `server/` and uses python3.
 Both client and server can be run without args to see usage information.

-Once in-game, the controls are WASD, mouse (look/LMB/RMB), Space, Tab, and Left Shift.
-The default map is sort of capture-the-flag, though there's not proper scoring.
+Once in-game, the default map is sort of capture-the-flag, though there's not proper scoring.
 There's _very_ limited text chat (T), but it's more fun if you're on an external voice call.
+Controls are something like:

+- WASD: move
+- Space: jump
+- Mouse: look, primary/secondary fire
+- Left Shift: hold while bumping into equipment to pick it up.
+Shift + click drops equipment.
+The only "equipment" on the default map is the flags.
+- Tab: toggles first-person, which used to be a lot more useful

 Documentation for the in-game editing functionality (and other advanced commands) resides in the `docs/` folder.